Andrew McCutchen Player Props: Pirates vs. Marlins

 Andrew McCutchen At The Plate

-- McCutchen has 56 hits this season and a team-best OBP of .383.
+- McCutchen leads Pittsburgh in OBP (.381) this season, fueled by 57 hits.

-- Among the qualifying hitters in MLB play, his batting average ranks 76th, his on-base percentage ranks 12th, and he is 93rd in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 77th, his on-base percentage ranks 14th, and he is 95th in the league in slugging.

-- McCutchen has picked up an RBI in 27.0% of his games this year, with more than one RBI in 9.5% of his games.
-He has also plated three or more runs in one contest.
+- McCutchen has picked up an RBI in 26.6% of his games this year, with two or more RBI in 9.4% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.